AdobeDocs/experience-manager-cloud-service.en/help/forms/sample-themes-templates-form-data-models-core-components.md

 ## Reference Form Data Models {#reference-models}

-The Adaptive Forms can then interact with Microsoft Dynamics 365 and Salesforce servers to enable business workflows.
+The Adaptive Forms can then interact with Microsoft® Dynamics 365 and Salesforce servers to enable business workflows.
 For example:

-* Write data into Microsoft Dynamics 365 and Salesforce on Adaptive Form submission.
+* Write data into Microsoft® Dynamics 365 and Salesforce on Adaptive Form submission.
-* Write data in Microsoft Dynamics 365 and Salesforce through custom entities defined in Form Data Model and vice versa.
+* Write data in Microsoft® Dynamics 365 and Salesforce through custom entities defined in Form Data Model and vice versa.
-* Query Microsoft Dynamics 365 and Salesforce server for data and prepopulate Adaptive Forms.
+* Query Microsoft® Dynamics 365 and Salesforce server for data and prepopulate Adaptive Forms.
-* Read data from Microsoft Dynamics 365 and Salesforce server.
+* Read data from Microsoft® Dynamics 365 and Salesforce server.

 You can get the following Form Data Models by installing the [Reference content package](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html?package=/content/software-distribution/en/details.html/content/dam/aemcloud/public/aem-forms-reference-content.ui.content-2.1.0.zip):

 * Microsoft&reg; Dynamics 365
 * Salesforce

-For information on using these models, see [Configure Microsoft Dynamics 365 and Salesforce cloud services](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/integrate/use-form-data-model/configure-msdynamics-salesforce.html?lang=en#configure-dynamics-cloud-service)
+For information on using these models, see [Configure Microsoft® Dynamics 365 and Salesforce cloud services](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/integrate/use-form-data-model/configure-msdynamics-salesforce.html?lang=en#configure-dynamics-cloud-service)